strimzi/strimzi-kafka-oauth/examples/README-authz.md

 With configuration now in place, let's create some topics, use a producer, a consumer, and try to perform some management operations using different user and service accounts.

-First, we'll spin up a new docker container based on Kafka image previously built by `docker-compose` which we'll use to connect to already running Kafka Broker.
+First, we'll spin up a new docker container based on a Kafka image previously built by `docker-compose` which we'll use to connect to the already running Kafka Broker.

     docker run -ti --rm --name kafka-cli --network docker_default strimzi/example-kafka /bin/sh

 Let's try to produce some messages as client `team-a-client`.
-First, we prepare a configuration file with authentication configuration.
+First, we prepare a Kafka consumer configuration file with authentication parameters.

 ```
 cat > ~/team-a-client.properties << EOF